dbbs-lab/bsb-core/README.md

 cd my_model
 ```

+This will create a `my_model` folder for you with some starter files.
+It should contain:

+- `network_configuration.yaml`: A configuration file in which your network will be described.
+- A `pyproject.toml` file: This file uses the TOML syntax to set configuration values for the BSB.
+- A `placement.py` and `connectome.py` files if you want to make your own components.

 ### Reconstructing a network

-You can use your project to create reconstructions of your model, generating cell positions
+Within your project folder, you can create reconstructions of your model, generating cell positions
 and connections:

 ```
-bsb compile -p
+bsb compile
 ```

-This creates a [network file](bsb.readthedocs.io/getting-started/networks.html) and plots the network.
+The `compile` command should produce a network file located in your project
+folder based on your configuration file.

 ### Simulating a network

-The default project currently contains no simulation config.
+The starter project contains no simulation configuration but the documentation provides tutorials
+for the neural simulators supported by the BSB.

 # Contributing